What Is Regression Testing? Definition, Tools, Method, And Example

 Check to see if the bug has been fixed and whether the recently introduced features interfered with the software’s prior stable version.

-Functional testing is done by testers whenever a fresh build is ready for inspection.
+Testers perform functional testing whenever a fresh build is ready for inspection.
 This test’s objective is to validate both the newly added functionality and the changes performed to the existing functionalities.

 Once the test is complete, the tester must ensure that the functionality that was operating before the change is still functioning as intended and that no defects have been introduced by the new modifications.
 This process can take place seamlessly by a Regression Testing Company.